priyatam/emacs.d/README.md

      M-x package-list-packages

-To manually install a package, move the point to line number of the package and press 'i' for 'install'.
+To install a package, move the pointer to the line number of the package and press 'i' to select.
-After selection, press 'x' (eXecute) to install.
-If you know what you want, you can also type C-f to find the package by _first_ characters.
+Press 'x' (eXecute) to install.
+If you know what you want, you can also type C-s to find the package by _first_ characters.
 For deleting packages, type 'd' followed by 'x'

-Install package:
+Or you can install package directly from the mini buffer:

     M-x package-install
     RET
     cider

-After successfully downloading a required packag Emacs will display `done` in the status bar.
+After successfully downloading a required package Emacs will display `done` in the status bar.

-This repo's init.el config comes pre-installed with the following packages:
+This repo's `init.el` config comes pre-installed with the following core packages:

 	cider
+	paredit
+	company
+    rainbow-delimeters
 	magit
     js2-mode
     web-mode
     scss-mode
+	markdown-mode
     projectile
     git-gutter
-     auto-complete
-     rainbow-delimeters
-     ac-js2

 Optionally, add support for themes by installing [color-theme](http://download.savannah.gnu.org/releases/color-theme/color-theme-6.6.0.zip)